huckgroup/Formose_2022/README.md

 ## Installation Instructions

-Using the anaconda package manager to install the following packages from the command line:
+Using the anaconda package manager to create a virtual environment and install the following packages from the command line:

 ```
+conda env create fnoise-env
+conda activate fnoise-env
-conda install scipy seaborn pip install statannotations
+conda install scipy seaborn
+pip install statannotations
 ```

 Change the paths `info_files/dir_data.csv`. `dir_extendend_data` is the path to